T20 Blast: Whiteley's six sixes in an over in vain after Willey ton, plus round-up

 Pollock is a famous name in South African cricket circles, and pace bowler Shaun Pollock had a spell in county cricket with Warwickshire between 1996 and 2002.

-Opener Ed Pollock is no relation - born in High Wycombe - but he certainly made a big impression on his T20 debut for Birmingham Bears with 66 off 40 balls against Derbyshire at Edgbaston.
+Opener Ed Pollock is no relation - he was born in High Wycombe - but he certainly made a big impression on his Birmingham Bears T20 debut with 66 off 40 balls against Derbyshire at Edgbaston.

 The 22-year-old left-hander struck three sixes and five fours before falling to Hardus Viljoen, but New Zealander Colin de Grandhomme weighed in with an unbeaten 65 off 28, including five maximums, as they reached 197-4.